laranea/stock_Analysis/README.md

 first download in your computer by cloning

-Then from terminal got to the directory,then go to stock_Analysis/src
+Then from terminal go to the directory,then go to stock_Analysis/src

 Command: